 They’ve read the anger triggers that many moms fall prey to and want to avoid them at all costs.

 Kids would rather hang out at Grandma’s house or a friend’s house just to avoid siblings.
-Something has to be done.

 The struggle is real.
 The struggle is common.

 What to Do When Your Kids Hate Each Other

 My six kids are in a variety of age ranges.

 Most of them are only two years apart from their older or younger sibling.

 The younger two are only 13 months apart — yeah that’s close!